sravani-jakkula/GDP-Project/README2.md

 Worked on web pages and added components to the home page.
 Started implementation for login and register page.
 Trying to store data in the remote database.

+### Collecting Information regarding React for workshop.
+Working on preparing PPT regarding react framework for Workshop.